omshub/website/README.md

 #### Commit messages

+##### Committing using Git CLI:

+Using `git commit` or `git cz` will automatically bring up a prompt that guide you through the repo commit conventions.

+##### If you are commiting through a Git GUI please follow these specifications below:

 Commit messages must conform to the [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/).

 The commit message should be structured as follows: